Installing Red Hat Developer Hub on Amazon Elastic Kubernetes Service (EKS)

 Procedure

-apiVersion: networking.k8s.io/v1 kind: Ingress metadata: # TODO: this the name of your Developer Hub Ingress name: my-rhdh annotations: alb.ingress.kubernetes.io/scheme: internet-facing alb.ingress.kubernetes.io/target-type: ip # TODO: Using an ALB HTTPS Listener requires a certificate for your own domain.
-Fill in the ARN of your certificate, e.g.: alb.ingress.kubernetes.io/certificate-arn: arn:aws:acm:us-xxx:xxxx:certificate/xxxxxx alb.ingress.kubernetes.io/listen-ports: '[{"HTTP": 80}, {"HTTPS":443}]' alb.ingress.kubernetes.io/ssl-redirect: '443' # TODO: Set your application domain name. external-dns.alpha.kubernetes.io/hostname: <rhdh_dns_name> spec: ingressClassName: alb rules: # TODO: Set your application domain name. - host: <rhdh_dns_name> http: paths: - path: / pathType: Prefix backend: service: # TODO: my-rhdh is the name of your Backstage Custom Resource. # Adjust if you changed it! name: backstage-my-rhdh port: name: http-backend
+, specifying your Developer Hub service name as follows:apiVersion: networking.k8s.io/v1 kind: Ingress metadata: name: my-rhdh-ingress annotations: alb.ingress.kubernetes.io/scheme: internet-facing alb.ingress.kubernetes.io/target-type: ip # TODO: Using an ALB HTTPS Listener requires a certificate for your own domain.
+Fill in the ARN of your certificate, e.g.: alb.ingress.kubernetes.io/certificate-arn: arn:aws:acm:us-xxx:xxxx:certificate/xxxxxx alb.ingress.kubernetes.io/listen-ports: '[{"HTTP": 80}, {"HTTPS":443}]' alb.ingress.kubernetes.io/ssl-redirect: '443' external-dns.alpha.kubernetes.io/hostname: <my_developer_hub_domain> spec: ingressClassName: alb rules: - host: <my_developer_hub_domain> http: paths: - path: / pathType: Prefix backend: service: name: my-rhdh-custom-resource port: name: http-backend EOF

-In the previous template, replace ` <rhdh_dns_name>` with your Developer Hub domain name and update the value of
+Replace <my_developer_hub_domain> with your Developer Hub domain name and update the value of

 alb.ingress.kubernetes.io/certificate-arn